aliraj15dev/aliraj15dev/README.md

 I am now in a learning stage and can make a simple website by using HTML, CSS & Tailwind CSS.

-Skills:  HTML / CSS / TailWind / ...
+Skills:  HTML / CSS / TailWind / JavaScript / ...

 - 🔭 I’m currently working on Web Developing
 - 🌱 I’m currently learning JavaScript